“What Are You?”: The Multiracial Experience Can Be Tricky to Explain to Friends

-My first encounter of dealing with race made me realised that people often see each other in colour, and it took me aback.
+My first encounter of dealing with race made me realized that people often see each other in color, and it took me aback.
 I was only 9 years old.

 My mom is Filipino-Chinese and my dad is Irish-Native American.
 I do not look “exotic” but “mercurial.”
 My skin is light but has pink and olive undertones, my hair and eyes are dark, and my features don’t point to any specific ethnicity, but I don’t look Caucasian.
 Perceptions about my race are subjective, and this has been a positive and negative experience for me.
 Most of my friends growing up have not been multiracial, and I’ve found that the best way for me to explain to them where I come from and my experiences with race is by sharing personal stories.

-I've had friends tell me that I'm lucky to not experience racism as I'm not racially identifiable.
-White privilege is something I have because of the colour of my skin and my name.
-I do still experience racism, though, but it's often through microaggressions.
-My first encounter of dealing with race made me realised that people often see each other in colour, and it took me aback.
+I’ve had friends tell me that I’m lucky to not experience racism as I’m not racially identifiable.
+White privilege is something I have because of the color of my skin and my name.
+I do still experience racism, though, but it’s often through microaggressions.
+My first encounter of dealing with race made me realized that people often see each other in color, and it took me aback.
 I was only 9 years old.